PATENT ENFORCEMENT PROCEEDINGS

 - the length of the examination proceedings.

-Are there any procedures to expedite patent prosecution (eg, programmes such as the Patent Prosecution Highway, payment of extra fees)?
+Are there any procedures to expedite patent prosecution?

-No specific procedures are available to expedite patent prosecution under the IP Law.
-However, currently a patent prosecution highway system is being established at the Turkish Patent and Trademark Office.
-Currently, the PPH is applied between the Japanese Patent Office and the Spanish Patent and Trademark Office as pilot offices.
+No specific procedures are available to expedite patent prosecution under the Industrial Property Law (the IP Law).
+However, a patent prosecution highway system is being established at the TPTO.
+Currently, the Patent Prosecution Highway is applied between the Japanese Patent Office and the Spanish Patent and Trademark Office as pilot offices.

 What must be disclosed or described about the invention in a patent application?
 Are there any particular guidelines that should be followed or pitfalls to avoid in deciding what to include in the application?

-The application is required to disclose/describe the invention sufficiently clearly and fully so that it can be applied by a person skilled in the art.
+The application must disclose or describe the invention sufficiently clearly and fully so that it can be applied by a person skilled in the art.

-Claims are required to be built up in accordance with the description of the invention, and required to be clear and essential.
+Claims must be built up in accordance with the description of the invention and must be clear and essential.
 Claims cannot expand the protection that is not covered by the description of the invention.
-Clear and reasonable information on the effects of the features of the invention is supportive for setting forth the inventive step.
+Clear and reasonable information on the effects of the features of the invention is helpful in setting forth the inventive step.

 Must an inventor disclose prior art to the patent office examiner?

-According to Article 75/1(c) of the IP Regulation, the description of the invention must contain information related to the prior art which can be known by the patent holder for the purpose of examining and searching the application.
+According to article 75(1)(c) of the IP Law, the description of the invention must contain information related to the prior art that can be known by the patent holder for examination and research purposes of the application.

-Article 123 of the IPL allows an applicant to pursue additional claims while the main patent application is still being examined.
-These additional claims must perfect the subject matter invention or improve it, and they must also be in line with the subject of the main patent.
+Article 123 of the IP Law allows an applicant to pursue additional claims while the main patent application is still being examined.
+These additional claims must perfect or improve the invention and must also be in line with the subject of the main patent.
 An application for a supplementary patent can be filed until the publication of the granting certificate of the main patent application.

 Is it possible to appeal an adverse decision by the patent office in a court of law?

-It is possible to object a decision of the TPTO within two months of the notification date of the disputed decision as per Article 100 of the IPL.
-This opposition is evaluated by the Re-Examination and Evaluation Board of the TPTO.
+It is possible to appeal a decision of the TPTO within two months of the notification date of the disputed decision, according to article 100 of the IP Law.
+The appeal is evaluated by the Re-Examination and Evaluation Board of the TPTO.

-Any final Trademark and Patent Office decision can only be challenged by a cancellation lawsuit before the Ankara Civil IP Courts within two months as of the notification of the decision.
+A final Trademark and Patent Office decision can only be challenged by a cancellation lawsuit before the Ankara civil IP courts within two months of notification of the decision.

 Does the patent office provide any mechanism for opposing the grant of a patent?

-Post-grant opposition proceedings are set out in the IPL.
+Post-grant opposition proceedings are set out in the IP Law.
 Accordingly, opposition proceedings start once the patent is granted.
-Third parties can file an opposition within six months as of the publication date of a granted patent.
-An opposition can be based on the following grounds:
+Third parties can file an opposition within six months of the publication date of a granted patent.
+Opposition can be based on the following grounds:

-- the patent does not disclose sufficient details of the invention to enable a person skilled in the art to apply it in practice.
+- the patent does not disclose sufficient details of the invention to enable a person skilled in the art to apply it in practice; and

 Does the patent office provide any mechanism for resolving priority disputes between different applicants for the same invention?
 What factors determine who has priority?

-The right to apply for a patent belongs to the person who is the first to file the application in respect of the invention as per Article 109/3 of the IPL.
-If two or more persons have made the invention independently of each other, the right to apply for a patent belongs to the first to file the application provided that the earlier application has been published.
-As a rule, the first applicant is considered to be the holder of the right to apply for a patent unless otherwise is proven.
+The right to apply for a patent belongs to the person who is the first to file the application in respect of the invention, according to article 109(3) of the IP Law.
+If two or more persons have made the invention independently of each other, the right to apply for a patent belongs to the first to file the application, provided that the earlier application has been published.
+As a rule, the first applicant is considered to be the holder of the right to apply for a patent unless otherwise proven.

-Also, it cannot be argued before the TPTO that the applicant is not entitled to apply for a patent.
-However, a lawsuit can be brought against the holder of the patent by the person who claims to be the true owner of the patent, before the competent IP courts.
+It cannot be argued before the TPTO that the applicant is not entitled to apply for a patent; however, a lawsuit can be brought before the competent IP courts against the holder of the patent by the person who claims to be the genuine owner of the patent.

 Does the patent office provide procedures for modifying, re-examining or revoking a patent?
 May a court amend the patent claims during a lawsuit?

-Additionally, during the post-grant opposition procedure, the patent owner can file amendments within three months as of the notification of an opposition.
-The TPTO after examining the opposition can invalidate the patent, reject the opposition or request further amendments to be made.
+Additionally, during the post-grant opposition procedure, the patent owner may file amendments within three months of the notification of an opposition.
+After examining the opposition, the TPTO can invalidate the patent, reject the opposition or request further amendments to be made.